22 Proven Ways to Increase Brain Blood Flow

 Another study showed that just five days of meditation (30 minutes each day) significantly enhanced brain blood flow (32).

-I use the Muse headband to meditate.
+I have used the Muse headband to meditate.
 It gives you real-time feedback while you meditate.
 That way, you know how well you are meditating.
 It makes meditating much more enjoyable.

 I previously wrote about it here, and you can get it through the Muse website.